StemVibrations/STEM/docs/tutorial1.rst

 Load
 ----
 A point load is applied at the surface corner (x=0, y=y_max, z=0), acting in the negative y-direction.
-The load consists of a step function with amplitude of :math:`10^6` N.
+The load is suddenly applied with an amplitude of :math:`10^6` N.

 .. code-block:: python